Tom Brady: 2017: Third MVP and loss in Super Bowl LII

-2018–2019: Sixth Super Bowl win and last years with New England
+2018–2019: Sixth Super Bowl win and final season in New England

-Brady started his 19th NFL season with 277 passing yards, three touchdowns, and one interception in a 27–20 victory over the Houston Texans in the season opener.
-In Week 5, against the Indianapolis Colts, Brady's 500th career touchdown pass went to Josh Gordon, who became the 71st different player to catch a touchdown from Brady, breaking a record previously held by Vinny Testaverde.
+Brady started his 19th NFL season with 277 passing yards, three touchdowns, and one interception in a 27–20 victory over the Texans in the season opener.
+In Week 5, in a 38–24 win against the Colts, Brady's 500th career touchdown pass went to Josh Gordon, who became the 71st different player to catch a touchdown from Brady, breaking a record previously held by Vinny Testaverde.
+In Week 6, in a 43–40 win against the Chiefs, Brady secured his 200th career regular season win, making him the only quarterback in NFL history to accomplish that feat.
 In Week 15, Brady reached 70,000 passing yards, becoming the fourth quarterback in NFL history to accomplish the feat.
-During Week 16, against the Buffalo Bills, Brady was limited to 126 passing yards, but the Patriots won 24–12, clinching the AFC East pennant for the 10th consecutive season and 16th time in 18 years.
-In Week 17, Brady helped the Patriots clinch a first-round bye, with a 38–3 win against the New York Jets.
+During Week 16 against the Bills, Brady was limited to 126 passing yards, but the Patriots won 24–12, clinching the AFC East pennant for the 10th consecutive season and 16th time in 18 years.
+In Week 17, Brady helped the Patriots clinch a first-round bye, with a 38–3 win against the Jets.
 Brady finished the season completing 375-of-570 passes, 4,355 yards, 29 touchdowns, and 11 interceptions.
 He earned his 14th career Pro Bowl nomination.
 He was ranked sixth by his fellow players on the NFL Top 100 Players of 2019.

 Following their first-round bye, the Patriots started their playoff run at home against the Los Angeles Chargers in the Divisional Round.
 The Patriots jumped out to a 35–7 halftime lead en route to a 41–28 win.
-With the win, the Patriots advanced to the AFC Championship Game for an eighth consecutive year, this time to face the Kansas City Chiefs at Arrowhead Stadium.
+With the win, the Patriots advanced to the AFC Championship Game for an eighth consecutive year, this time to face the Chiefs at Arrowhead Stadium.
 The Patriots went into halftime with a 14–0 lead.
 However, the Chiefs led by young quarterback Patrick Mahomes battled back in the second half and sent the game into overtime with a score of 31–31.
 The Patriots won the coin toss to start overtime and elected to receive the ball.
 Brady led the Patriots on a 75-yard drive that resulted in a game-winning two-yard rushing touchdown by Rex Burkhead, to win the game 37–31.
 With the victory, Brady earned a third consecutive and ninth overall Super Bowl appearance for his career.